xDimGG/angelolloti/posts/trust-2.md

 For more information about this error, try `rustc --explain E0512`.
 ```

 After a Google search, [this error](https://users.rust-lang.org/t/error-compiling-old-rust-project/83840) meant that one of my dependencies is outdated.
 That dependency turned out to be syn.
 I was on v1 and needed v2.
 I upgraded syn to v2, only to find out that the API has slightly changed so some lines were erroring.
 Because of that, I more or less had to re-understand my entire macro code again, which I really didn't want to do.
-Anyway, I did it, fixed it, and I consider myself a better man because of it.
+Anyway, I did that and fixed it.

 However, this got me to thinking.
 Is there a way I could have made this code more readable?
 Well, not really.
 I think proc macros are generally quite hard to read without comments.
 I could and should probably add a bunch of comments to the code so that future me who was to re-visit this has at least a clue of what's going on... nahhh.
 Comments are for chumps.